-David is senior litigation counsel whose preferred areas of practice are serious personal injury, estate litigation and intellectual property.
-He has worked on a wide range of insurance and commercial litigation matters and has appeared at all levels of the British Columbia Courts.
+David is litigation counsel whose preferred area of practice is serious personal injury.
+He has worked on a wide range of medical-legal, insurance and commercial litigation matters and has appeared at all levels of the British Columbia Courts.
 He also has extensive experience in mediations.

 David is well known for his cycling advocacy work.
-He is regularly consulted by cyclists, cycling advocacy groups and private and non-private organizations and on issues affecting the cycling population.
+He is regularly consulted by cyclists, cycling advocacy groups, private and non-private organizations, various media outlets, on issues affecting the cycling population.
 He has also been consulted by a variety of government and non-government stakeholders on urban planning and management relating to the safety and security of cyclists.

-David’s work in the area of Wills and Estate litigation compliments the firm’s extensive Wealth Preservation and Estate Planning practice.
-David’s interest in this area stems from his desire to help people facing highly charged family dynamics.
-David brings a calm, reasoned approach to a typically emotional climate, and believes it is incumbent on lawyers to find cost effective, practical remedies to disputes relating to testamentary intentions.
+David brings a calm, reasoned approach to a typically emotional climate, and believes it is incumbent on lawyers to find cost effective, practical remedies to medical legal cases.

 David is a partner in the Litigation group at Richards Buell Sutton LLP.
-He practiced for three years with Campney and Murphy and joined RBS as an associate in 1991 and partner in 2000.
+He articled and practiced at a large downtown law firm before joining RBS as an associate in 1991 and partner in 2000.
 “Partnership is rewarding.
 It’s one of my proudest achievements because I enjoy my partners and have tremendous regard for them.
 Unlike many organizations, we are not driven by our individual egos but by a collective desire to serve our clients and balance our working lives.
 The nice thing about the firm is that we’re small enough to be personable but large enough to be effective for our clients.”